andrewharvey/asgs2pgsql/README.md

   postgresql-9.1-postgis, libtext-csv-perl, unzip, wget`

-The scripts assume you have a PostgreSQL database up and running and you have configured it such that you can connect to the database abs with user abs without authentication.
+The scripts assume you have a PostgreSQL database up and running and you have configured it such that you can connect to the database either without authentication or password authentication.

 For example by adding the following line to `/etc/postgresql/9.*/main/pg_hba.conf`

     local   abs   abs      trust

+the database named abs can be accessed by the database user abs without authentication.

 You could substitute trust with ident if you create the user abs on your system and run these scripts as that user.